Escrow and Title are two very important terms in real estate.

 Title

 Both of these terms (escrow and title) refer to key aspects of a real estate transaction.
 Escrow holds the funds, and then manages the transfer of the deed for the money paid, and title ensures the documents to be recorded are correct.
-Then the transaction is completed according to agreed-upon terms.
+The transaction is then completed according to the agreed-upon terms.
 Title insurance gives the buyer clear ownership of the property and protects them against title claims about ownership of the property.

 If you’re interested in learning more about real estate transactions, consider working with our firm.
 We can help guide you through the process of buying or selling so that everything goes smoothly from start to finish.